 - If you have elected to take part in a student transfer/exchange scheme, we will pass the necessary information on to the relevant University which maybe based outside the EEA.

 - Newman Students’ Union.
 When you enrol at Newman University you automatically become a member of the Newman Students’ Union.
 We provide them with basic personal data including your name, student ID, date of birth, University programme and University email address, in order to facilitate your membership of the Students’ Union and access to their services.
 Occasionally we share data to implement measures and sanctions arising in relation to misconduct / disciplinary proceedings.
+We also verify students’ information to enable the Students’ Union to award the PT Officer Widening Participation Bursary but we do not provide the Students’ Union with personally identifiable information for this.
 If you do not wish to be part of the Students’ Union, please contact the Student’s Union in person in the Hub or by email to the General Manager via the President of the Students’ Union (email@example.com).
 You can also request for them to delete your personal data.

 - Professional, regulatory and continued professional development (e.g. British Psychological Society, Association of Chartered Certified Accountants, Chartered Institute for the Management of Sport and Physical Activity), to facilitate membership, confirm qualifications, professional registration and conduct and the accreditation of courses;